Upgrade MinIO AIStor on Linux

 Use the

-command to restart all nodes in the deployment simultaneously.
-Rolling or one-at-a-time restarts may produce undesired behavior as nodes start up with incompatible binaries.Monitor the status of the deployment using
+mc admin service restartcommand to restart all nodes in the cluster simultaneously.
+Rolling or one-at-a-time restarts may produce undesired behavior as nodes start up with incompatible binaries.Monitor the status of the cluster using

-.
-Once all nodes reach healthy status, you can further validate the upgrade usingmc admin info
+journalctl -uf minio.
+Once all nodes reach healthy status, you can further validate the upgrade usingmc admin info. -

 Upgrade AIStor Client